hossted/hardened/README.md

  - Mediawiki

-And another scan after hardening the images using hardening technique.
+And another scan after hardening the images using hardening technique .